temitayo-data/Student_management_system-database/README.md

 Instructors: Stores instructor information

 # TOOLS USED
-*MS SQL Server Management Studio for SQL queries,
+*MS SQL Server Management Studio for SQL queries;
-*MS SQL Server Import and Export Data to import data into the database, *dbdiagram.io for ER-Diagram.
+*MS SQL Server Import and Export Data to import data into the database;
+*dbdiagram.io for ER-Diagram.

 # Documentation
-*The table structure explanation,
+*The table structure explanation;
-*Table relationships,
+*Table relationships;
 *The query logic.